Magic Beads

 bead with a natural crystaline eye.
 This Eye Bead is one out of a million!

-Post Modern Magic & poetic quantum physiscs
+Post Modern Bead Magic & poetic quantum physiscs

 in such a way that in this moment I would not give it in exchange for even a nine eyed Zee-bead!